 Advanced laser curtain technology provides intuitive multi-touch capability for up to 10 users.
 Annotation software enables users to simultaneously write and draw on projected images, including documents and web pages.

-Once you've found the type of projector that's right for you, optimize your image with the Projector Distance Calculator here.
+Feel free to browse our collection of monitors, here.
+Once you’ve found the type of projector that’s right for you, optimize your image with the Projector Distance Calculator here.
+If you need help, then check out our article on choosing the right projector resolution for your needs.